sleconf/sleconf-www/2015/Papers.md

 ## Award Winners

-Winner of the SLE 2015 Distinguished Paper Award is
+Winner of the SLE 2015 Distinguished Research Paper Award is

   * Romina Eramo, Alfonso Pierantonio and Gianni Rosa. **Managing Uncertainty in Bidirectional Model Transformations**